Akadeax/Melody/README.md

 <p>Drop the provided melody.jar into your plugins folder.
 Done. :)</p>

 ### Okay...
 But how do I make songs?
-For now, we unfortunately only support a [rather hard to use CLI](https://github.com/Akadeax/MelodyConsoleClient), but our way more [user-friendly electron client](https://github.com/Akadeax/MelodyClient) will release in the near future!
+For now, we only support a [rather hard to use CLI](https://github.com/Akadeax/MelodyConsoleClient), but our way more [user-friendly electron client](https://github.com/Akadeax/MelodyClient) will release in the future.
 <p>As soon as you have composed your track and exported it, you get your .melody file!

 ### Great! but what now?